onetonfoot/Bonsai.jl/README.md

 JSON3.write("open-api.json", open_api)
 ```

 [JET](https://github.com/aviatesk/JET.jl) is used to analyze the code and detects all of the `Bonsai.read` and `Bonsai.write` calls, this information is then used to create the spec.
-This feature is currently very alpha and likely to break
+This feature is currently very alpha and needs work before it's robust.

 # Example